tsnorri/vcfdistances/README.md

 ## Build/Runtime Requirements

+- [libbio](https://github.com/tsnorri/libbio) (provided as a Git submodule)

-On Linux the following libraries are required:
+On Linux also the following libraries are required:

 - [libdispatch](http://nickhutchinson.me/libdispatch/) (provided as a Git submodule)
 - [libpthread_workqueue](https://github.com/mheily/libpwq) (provided as a Git submodule)